alankrantas/pxt-nexusbit/README.md

 Video demo: https://www.youtube.com/watch?v=aCaN0LK8dZg

 NexusBot is an OTTO-like 8-dof biped robot powered by micro:bit and Nexus:bit.
-This extension has some basic control blocks for this robot.
+This extension comes with basic control blocks for this robot.

 This extension is also appliable to Thunder:bit V1/V2 motor boards (you'll need to select the board type), which is similar to Nexus:bit except microphone and have only 4 PCA9685 servo pins.

 ## Relative-Degree and Gradual Servo Control

-In this extension, one of the major function is to control servos by relative degrees, or vectors from their default position.
+One major function of this extension is to control servos by relative degrees, or vectors from their default position.
 This allows users to define and repeat more precise servo movements after simple calibrations.
 The extension also constrains servos' target position to be within 0-180 degrees, or whatever range the user defined.

 For the example below: